fullstackbusiness1128/react-registration-redux-login-sample/README.md

-# react-redux-registration-login-example
+# react-registration-redux-login-sample

 React + Redux - User Registration and Login Tutorial & Example

-For documentation and further details go to https://jasonwatmore.com/post/2017/09/16/react-redux-user-registration-and-login-tutorial-example
+If you want to know about that in details, please go to https://jasonwatmore.com/post/2017/09/16/react-redux-user-registration-and-login-tutorial-example